Welcome to MARINA JACARÉ VILLAGE …., to Paraiba’s coastline, and of course to Brazil.

 Tides timetable: http://maree.shom.fr/harbor/CABEDELO

-Finally, if Brazil destination is therefore an attractive alternative to the classical crossing to the Caribbean coming from Europe, it’s also a region with stable weather all-year, with no hurricanes, tropical depressions, tornados, tidal surges and earthquakes.
+In a nutshell, aside from offering an attractive alternative routing to the classical crossing to the Caribbean (coming from Europe).
+Brazil is also a region with stable weather all year round, and completely without hurricanes, tropical depressions, tornados, tidal surges or earthquakes.
 The winds are regular from either the SE or NE with speeds between 8 et 20 knots.

-The crossing between the Cape Verde Islands or Cape Town to Cabedelo are the shortest ocean crossing.
-Those options are more popular knowing that at the end ofr the trip you will be welcomed at the very friendly small marina, called Jacare Village, with some 40 pontoon moorings in a location reputed for its sunsets and green environment.
+Moreover, the passages between the Cape Verde Islands and Cabedelo / Jacaré, or alternatively between St Helena or Ascension Island and Cabedelo/ Jacaré are the shortest possible ocean crossings.
+Those options are all the more enticing knowing that at the end of the voyage you will be welcomed at the very friendly Marina Jacaré Village, with some 40 pontoon moorings in a truly gorgeous location reputed for its sunsets and lush green environment.